Han-Son, editor of daddilife – the website for modern dads – says there’s one important area dads need to start investing more time in…

 Use fatherhood as the motivator, not the excuse

 ‘I just don’t have the time’ is something we hear a lot.
-And hey look I get it – we’re super busy trying to hold down work, and spending as much time with the little ones as possible, but we need to start using our roles as fathers to set the example and protect the health of our families.
+And hey look I get it – we’re super busy trying to hold down work, and spending as much time with the little ones as possible, but we need to start using our roles as fathers to set the example.
 A lot of this change starts in the mind, and not even with our exercise, but our sleep!
 It is recommended that adults should get 7-8 hours of sleep a night, and it has a huge impact on our health, both in our daily focus energy and also in our muscle development.
 But one in three adults now gets less than 6 hours sleep a night!

 Take a HIIT and think ‘progress’ not perfect